 Hydrogen vehicles also produce no greenhouse gases from the exhaust pipe – the only emission is water vapour.
 And when renewable electricity is used to make the hydrogen, then the process of driving a hydrogen powered vehicle is nearly emission-free.

-In the UK, Shell has opened three hydrogen refuelling stations so far with partner ITM Power, at Shell Beaconsfield, Shell Cobham and Shell Gatwick North, with three more to follow.
+In the UK, Shell has opened three hydrogen refuelling stations so far with partner ITM Power, at Shell Beaconsfield, Shell Cobham and Shell Gatwick North, with two more to follow.

 Some industries have started to use hydrogen as a feedstock, or fuel, to power processes.
 And when the hydrogen is produced cleanly it can lower the carbon emissions of the industrial process.